 The new standard defines the accounting treatment of lease transactions in place of the current regulations, established by IAS 17 - Leases and by the interpretations IFRIC 4 - Determining whether an Arrangement Contains a Lease, SIC 15 - Operating Leases - Incentives and SIC 27 - Evaluating the Substance of Transactions in the Legal Form of a Lease.
 The new standard introduces a criterion based on the right of use, which will standardize the accounting treatment of operating leases currently applied by the lessee with that for finance leases.

-- Amendments to IFRS 10 and IAS 28 Sale or Contribution of Assets between an Investor and its Associate or Joint Venture; - Amendments to IAS 12, on the Recognition of Deferred Tax Assets for Unrealized Losses; - Amendments to IAS 7, on Disclosure regarding cash flows arising from financing activities; - Clarifications of IFRS 15 Revenue from Contracts with Customers; - Amendments to IFRS 2: Classification and Measurement of Share-based Payment Transactions; - Annual Improvements to IFRS 2014-2016; - IFRIC 22 Foreign Currency Transactions and Advance Consideration.
+- Amendments to IFRS 10 and IAS 28 Sale or Contribution of Assets between an Investor and its Associate or Joint Venture; - Amendments to IAS 12 Recognition of Deferred Tax Assets for Unrealized Losses; - Amendments to IAS 7 on disclosure regarding cash flows arising from financing activities; - Clarifications to IFRS 15 Revenue from Contracts with Customers; - Amendments to IFRS 2 Clarifications of classification and measurement of share based payment transactions; - Annual Improvements to IFRS Standards 2014-2016 Cycle; - IFRIC 22 Foreign Currency Transactions and Advance Consideration.